7mochi/llhl/README.md

 - Take screenshots at map end and occasionally when a player dies.
 - Avoid abusing a ReHLDS bug (Server disappears from the masterlist when it's' paused) only when there's no game in progress.
 - Changing model during a match subtract 1 from the score.
 (Optional, enabled by default).
-- Checks for new updates automatically.
+- Check for new updates and it will download them automatically.

 ## New cvars
 - sv_ag_fpslimit_max_fps "144"